 A student that has been dismissed for not making satisfactory academic progress may appeal the dismissal.
-To appeal the student must write a letter to the Appeals Committee stating what the circumstances were that lead to poor academic performance.
+To appeal the student must write a letter to the Academic Advisory Committee stating what the circumstances were that lead to poor academic performance.
 Acceptable circumstances are generally outside of the student's control and are unavoidable.
-Examples include: Death of a family member, an illness or injury suffered by the student, documented medical condition or serious illness, Documented learning disability, Domestic violence, Involuntary call to active military duty, Documented change in conditions or employment or Special circumstances of an unusual nature which are not likely to recur.
+Examples include: Death of a family member, An illness or injury suffered by the student, Documented medical condition or serious illness, Documented learning disability, Domestic violence, Involuntary call to active military duty, Documented change in conditions or employment or Special circumstances of an unusual nature which are not likely to recur.
 Documentation to support the appeal must be submitted with the appeal letter.
-The student should submit the appeal letter to the Education Department or a Program Chair.
-While the appeal is being considered by the student regarding the outcome of the appeal.
+The student should submit the appeal letter to the Academic Department or a Program Director.
+The Academic Department will notify the student regarding the outcome of the appeal within 10 business days.

 A student who is academically dismissed and does not appeal the dismissal within five (5) calendar days will be involuntarily withdrawn from the University.
 When academically dismissed, a student who wishes to return to the University must appeal the academic dismissal according to the requirements above.
-If the appeal is approved by the Appeals Committee, the student will be readmitted to the University.
-The Education Department will inform the student of the appeal approval and will direct the student in the readmission process.
+If the appeal is approved by the Academic Advisory Committee, the student will be readmitted to the University.
+The Academic Department will inform the student of the appeal approval and will direct the student in the readmission process.